 I later found that I could accomplish the same thing a little more easily via Flickr but it was still rather convoluted.
 Nowadays I add the picture to my photo program, which can export to Google’s PicasaWeb.
 Then I click on Embed and PicasaWeb generates the HTML necessary to incorporate the photo into a blog post.
 Photo resizing, transfer to web, and code-links are all easily done in three steps.
 If I managed the blog with iWeb (which I don’t for other reasons), it’s even simpler: drag and drop the picture onto a placeholder.
 That’s it.

 What I’ve been describing are all of the individual tasks necessary to achieve my goal: I want to include a photo in a blog post.
 Use scenarios explain “Steve wants to have a photo in his blog post.”
 Or perhaps “Steve has taken a dozen pictures of the winter storm.
 He wants to put one of those pictures on his blog with a link to the collection of pictures.”

 Instead of saying “the user might want to do” this or that, a use scenario is a specific, illustrative situation.
-And thus, keeps us from the edge cases of the implausible and from the vagueness of non-specific.
+Use scenarios keep us from the edge cases of the implausible and from the vagueness of the non-specific.

 We get so caught up with tasks that we miss the goal; we get some involved with buyers that we often forget the user.
 What is your customer trying to accomplish?
 Write some use scenarios from their point of view and from beginning to end, and you’ll be delighted with the outcome.